 Peer review process

-Manuscripts received by the editors undergo double-blind reviewing.
-Reviewers are given manuscripts which contain no reference to the authors' surname(s), and the authors have no access to the identities of the reviewers.
+In order to ensure the article’s quality, manuscripts received by the editors undergo double-blind reviewing, Two reviewers, who are the members of the editorial board and knowledgeable in the pertinent subject area, are given manuscripts which contain no reference to the authors' surname(s), and the authors have no access to the identities of the reviewers.
+Since the reviewers do not know who the author of the article is, the article succeeds or fails on its own merit

 The review is to deal with the following issues: